datacontract/datacontract-cli/README.md

 Voilà, the CLI tested that the _datacontract.yaml_ itself is valid, all records comply with the schema, and all quality attributes are met.

-We can also use the datacontract.yaml to export in many [formats](#format), e.g., to SQL:
+We can also use the datacontract.yaml to export in many [formats](#format), e.g., to generate a SQL DDL:

 ```bash
 $ datacontract export --format sql https://datacontract.com/examples/orders-latest/datacontract.yaml